-- Students may be exempt from English or ESL assessment if they have completed a college-level English or ESL composition course with a grade of C (2.0) or better; - Students may be exempt from math assessment if they have completed a college-level math course with a grade of C (2.0) or better; - Students may be exempt from selected English or math prerequisites if they have completed applicable college-level courses with a grade of C (2.0) or better (or P, if they took the courses on a P/NP basis) and the courses are equivalent to SMC courses that recommend English or math preparation; - Students may be exempt from assessment or from selected prerequisites if they have completed applicable college-level courses with a grade of C (2.0) or better (or P, if they took the courses on a P/NP basis) and the courses are equivalent to SMC courses that require or recommend the assessment of skill levels: - Students may be exempt from assessment or may receive waivers for selected prerequisites if they participated in another college's assessment program recently and the tests are the same as the ones in use at SMC (see Waivers Based on Placement Test Results, below, for details), or if they received a particular score on an applicable College Board AP test (see Waivers Based on Advanced Placement Exam Results, below).
+- Students may be exempt from the English or ESL placement process if they have completed a college-level English or ESL composition course with a grade of C (2.0) or better; - Students may be exempt from the math placement process if they have completed a college-level math course with a grade of C (2.0) or better; - Students may be exempt from selected English or math prerequisites if they have completed applicable college-level courses with a grade of C (2.0) or better (or P, if they took the courses on a P/NP basis) and the courses are equivalent to SMC courses that recommend English or math preparation; - Students may be exempt from assessment or from selected prerequisites if they have completed applicable college-level courses with a grade of C (2.0) or better (or P, if they took the courses on a P/NP basis) and the courses are equivalent to SMC courses that require or recommend the assessment of skill levels; - Students may be exempt from the placement process or may receive waivers for selected prerequisites if they received a particular score on an applicable College Board AP test (see Waivers Based on Advanced Placement Exam Results, below).

-Please smc.edu/waivers for detailed instructions on how to obtain a waiver or request an exemption, then consult with a counselor in the Counseling Department.
+For detailed instructions on how to obtain a waiver or request an exemption, students should visit smc.edu/waivers and then consult with a counselor in the General Counseling & Transfer Services.
 Assessment/prerequisite waiver requests are reviewed on an individual basis.

-PLEASE NOTE: Students who may be exempt from assessment still must successfully complete - or receive waivers for - any prerequisite courses (or their equivalent) that are required for classes in English (or ESL), math, Anatomy 1, Biology 21/22/23, Chemistry 11/12/21/22/24, Film 31/32.
-Microbiology 1, Nursing 17, Physics 7/9/22/23/24, and Physiology 3.
-Please consult a counselor in the Counseling Department for further information.
+PLEASE NOTE: Students who may be exempt from the placement process still must successfully complete - or receive waivers for - any prerequisite courses (or their equivalent) that are required for classes in English (or ESL), math, Anatomy 1, Biology 21/22/23, Chemistry 11/12/21/22/24, Film 31/32/33/34, Microbiology 1, Nursing 17, Physics 7/9/22/23/24, and Physiology 3 (among other courses).
+Students should consult a counselor in the General Counseling & Transfer Services for further information.
 Courses in other disciplines may first require the completion of a prerequisite course in that discipline.
-Placement/prerequisite waivers may be requested directly from the department chair in that discipline, as required (e.g., Film 31/32).
+Placement/ prerequisite waivers may be requested directly from the department chir in that discipline, as required.